Teaching Leadership Presence Online

 Charnsupharindr and Caleshu shared the structure of their course as well as solutions they identified for some of the challenges of translating their in-person training to an online format.

-The six module course begins with three modules focused on participants discovering their own authentic leadership and presence: Getting to Know You (getting to know yourself); Making it Personal (identifying your own personal style); Leading by Example (taking your own experiences and leadership story to use as part of your own leadership).
-The final three modules are all about impact and integrating the previous modules into the way participants build trust with others, create impact when they step in front of other people, and make it part of their ongoing development as they take action to go forward.
+The six-module course begins with three modules focused on participants discovering their own authentic leadership and presence: Getting to Know You (getting to know yourself); Making it Personal (identifying your own personal style); Leading by Example (taking your own experiences and leadership story to use as part of your own leadership).
+The final three modules are all about impact and integrating the previous modules into the way participants build trust with others, create an impact when they step in front of other people, and make it part of their ongoing development as they take action to go forward.

 A Three-Part Path to Leadership Presence

 During the webinar, Charnsupharindr and Caleshu walked through the three-part sequence of their Authentic Leadership Presence online course:

 Explore – Participants are encouraged to pay close attention to different styles of leadership by watching footage, from Nelson Mandela to Sheryl Sandberg, and observing people in their own lives.
 They note the ingredients of active communication skills which convey conviction: words (word choice); voice (tonality, volume, pitch, tone, pace, pauses); nonverbal communication (facial expressions, gestures, eye contact, posture).